 Charles Town real estate is some of the most expensive in West Virginia, although Charles Town house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charles Town is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Charles Town isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Charles Town are a mix of both white- and blue-collar jobs.
 Overall, Charles Town is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Charles Town who work in management occupations (11.91%), office and administrative support (10.16%), and business and financial occupations (7.74%).

 Also of interest is that Charles Town has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Charles Town in 2010 was $30,325, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,300 for a family of four.
 However, Charles Town contains both very wealthy and poor people as well.

 Charles Town is a very ethnically-diverse city.
 The people who call Charles Town home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charles Town residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Charles Town include Irish, English, Italian, and Polish.

 The most common language spoken in Charles Town is English.
 Other important languages spoken here include Spanish and Italian.